 Now seeing as I had come to a hasty season of my house search (10days left before rent expiration), I made a good and bad wild decision on the last working day of the past week.

-The Wild Decision made while Apartment hunting
+The Wild Decision made while House hunting

 The only place I inspected recently that I thought had a fair chance, I immediately made a financial commitment on it, pending how pronto the agent could provide a better place before the next 4days, as per the grand move transition plan.
 The payment I made was about 42% of the overall house budget.